jamiehenson/MetacriticCompare/README.md

 MetacriticCompare
 =================

-Compares critic and user reviews on Metacritic
+Compares critic and user reviews on Metacritic. (gives me a chance to play about with Ruby)